igorecarrasco/tweet_deleter/README.md

 ### Running the deleter

-A simple ```python3 delete.py``` will suffice.
+A simple ```pipenv run python delete.py``` will suffice.
 Let it run for as long as you feel comfortable -- it will delete as much as it can.
 If you want it to stop, hit Ctrl+C to interrupt running.
 If you run it again, it will pick right back up from where it stopped.

 ### Running the unliker

-Do a ```python3 unlike.py``` and you're golden.
+Do a ```pipenv run python unlike.py``` and you're golden.
 Let it run, it will pick up from the latest likes next time if you Ctrl+C it.